M64GitHub/1st-shot/README.md

 > **1ST-SHOT** is my first attempt at building a visually rich, animated game right inside the terminal — powered entirely by my rendering engine **movy**.
 > After **Zigtoberfest 2025**, I decided to make this version public so others can **play with it, study it, and modify it**.
 > It’s not a finished game, but a *playable demo and learning project*: smooth main loop, sub-pixel movement, sprite animations, explosions, and SID-style sound — all in pure Zig.
-> Think of it as both a small game and an open invitation to explore movy, experiment, and create your own terminal worlds. (see the RELEASE-NOTES.md!)
+> I built it as both a small game and an open invitation to explore movy, experiment, and create your own terminal worlds.
+(See the [RELEASE-NOTES.md](./RELEASE-NOTES.md) for more background.)

 ## **Next-Level Terminal Bullet Hell**

+A fast-paced, retro-inspired shooter rendered completely in text-mode graphics.

 <img width="1920" height="1080" alt="Screenshot 2025-10-24 at 01 25 08" src="https://github.com/user-attachments/assets/309202bf-c3da-4b80-9536-7d12ffa8b249" />